evilnick/plakar.io/content/docs/main/tutorials/backups-push-or-pull/_index.md

 ---
 date: "2025-08-21T00:00:00Z"
-title: Backups: push or pull?
+title: "Backups: push or pull?"
 summary: "Learn about the push and pull models for managing backups with Plakar.
 This tutorial explains both approaches, their pros and cons, and when to use each."
 last_reviewed: "2025-08-21"
 last_reviewed_version: "v1.0.3"